People of Color Sangha

 Please arrive by 3:45 p.m. so that we can begin promptly at 4:00 p.m.
 If you can volunteer to set up, please let me know and arrive by 3:30 p.m.

 PLEASE RSVP so we know how many chairs to set up.
 Thanks!
 Hope you can join us!

 Learn more about the POC group.

-Learn more about our ongoing classes
+Learn more about IMCW weekly classes.

 Any questions?
 Contact us